 At Earth Development, we consider your exact circumstances and the weather you’re facing before making the right decision.
-We’re also in the business in making sure all of our customers are fully informed about the products we use.
+We’re also in the business of making sure all of our customers are fully informed about the products we use.

 Let’s take a look at the differences between these two popular deicers.

 The cheaper and more accessible option is Sodium Chloride or rock salt.
 This is an abundant substance found all over the world, meaning high shipping costs typically aren’t tacked onto the price.
 For most people, rock salt is an ideal solution because it is affordable, accessible, and effectively lowers the freezing point of water.